 8:00-9:00 AM: The day's data and earnings come in and are reviewed.

-9:00 a.m.: The morning call.
-Our investment strategists come in over the old squawk box--well, it's a conference call now--around 9.
+9:00 AM: The morning call.
+Our investment strategists all call in around 9.
 We get the latest thinking from the entire firm, not just the private bank, which has very good strategists, but also the larger research arm, too.
 Most days, there's nothing huge that I have to react strongly to.
 Most of the time, if there's up or down action expected in a major holding on the part of one of my clients, I'll already have seen that coming and will have a strategy in place.
 If it's unexpected and a big enough development, I'll get on the phone before the open with a few options for them, and we'll decide if there's anything we want to do.
 Likewise, if there's a pending development that fits in with a client's strategy, and I think we should jump on it, I'll call then too.
 Again, that's pretty rare, but it does happen.

 The rest of the day is spent on a variety of things, whether it's client meetings or calls, working with ongoing projects, planning ahead or drumming up new business.
 I check the markets regularly throughout the day, and our firm has regular updates via e-mail as well.
 If there's an unexpected occurrence, I'm back to the portfolios and reviewing options to see if there's a need to make a move.

 4:00 PM: The closing bell.
 The next 30 to 45 minutes is spent doing a thorough check of the day's activity, as well as afternoon earnings reports.
 I check in at the close, and pay attention to any earnings from companies that my clients have an interest in.
 Then it's back to everything else.

 4:45 PM: More client calls.
 I check in with my clients as much as we both feel comfortable with.
 Some people are very much into having me call all I want, others will only want me to call to set up something at a predetermined time, or when there's a crisis that I haven't been empowered to deal with on my own.